imjoseangel/katacoda/solid/principle1.md

 ## Clone Example

-Clone the example repository with the command `git clone https://github.com/katacoda/scenario-examples.git katacoda-scenario-examples`{{execute}}
+Clone the example repository with the command `git clone https://github.com/imjoseangel/pythonsolid.git katacoda-solid-examples`{{execute}}

-Within the root of a repository, a course has been created called `uilayouts`.
-The contents of the course have been defined as `katacoda-scenario-examples/uilayouts-pathway.json`{{open}}.
+Within the root of a repository, the examples are under a directory called `examples`.
+Open the *Bad Code Example* `katacoda-solid-examples/bad/01_singleresponsibility/example01.py`{{open}}.

 Within the JSON file, the courses element defines each scenario.
 For example: